zyxrhythm/zyxw/README.txt

 Customizations and Tweaking:

-- Edit the /zyx/vars/site.vars to change 'browser tab titles', webmaster email address, name of the tools ( the special tool, dig tool, whois tool, ssl info check tool), and other 'texts' on the website pages.
+- Edit the /zyx/vars/site.vars to change 'browser tab titles', webmaster email address, name of the tools( the special tool (dip.zyx), dig tool (digger.zyx), whois tool (whois.zyx), ssl info check tool (zyxinfo.zyx) ), and other 'texts' on the website pages.

 - The initial message on all the tools page is editable on /zyx/vars/tpage.vars